 You can get converters/adapters to use with different balancing plug configurations, but it is much easier and less costly if you just make sure you get the correct plug/tap that works with your charger/balance board when you purchase your LiPo battery.

 I now cover RC Battery Connector types on my LiPo Battery Connector Page.
 This page includes RC connector types, power ratings, pros/cons of various connectors, and how-to videos if you are unsure of how to properly solder, splice, or crimp RC connectors.

 Many RC LiPo batteries and ESC's actually don’t come with any connector/s (just the two wire ends insulated with heat shrink).

 If you purchase a battery/ESC like that, make sure you purchase the correct connector/type and ensure your soldering skills are up to the task.
 Otherwise, better search for a battery/ESC that comes with the correct connector/plug type already in place.

-Speaking of soldering; with all these LiPo battery plugs and whatnot (that you will also need to replace from time to time as they wear out); when you get into electric powered RC, you will soon find out how necessary good soldering skills are once into electric powered RC.
+Speaking of soldering; with all these LiPo battery plugs that will need replacing from time to time as they wear out (both on the battery and the RC model); you'll soon find out how necessary good soldering skills are once into electric powered RC.

 If you're already a good solderer, great!
 If not, you better learn.
 Soldering truly is one of the most important skills to acquire in this hobby!